varunhkulkarni/embl/README.md

 3. Check if the docker services are running fine.

-4. Run the all the images together from prject docker-images
+4. Run all the images together from project docker-images using docker-compse

   To start the project into docker :